TamNguyen8021/myreads/README.md

 ## License

+- HTML, CSS and API methods are from [Udacity starter template](https://github.com/udacity/nd0191-c1-myreads/).
-This is a Udacity project.
+- This is a Udacity project.
 Please **DO NOT COPY OR DISTRIBUTE** it under any circumstances.